OwlPlug/owlplug-registry/doc/Registry-specification.md

 ### Registry

 Document root object.
-Provides general information about the registry and carries a list of products.
+Provides general information about the registry and carries a list of packages.

 Field Name | Type | Description
 ---|:---:|---